openshift/installer/docs/user/openstack/install_upi.md

 $ oc get pods -A
 ```

-**NOTE**: Only the API will be up at this point.
+**NOTE:** Only the API will be up at this point.
 The OpenShift UI will run on the compute nodes.

 ### Delete the Bootstrap Resources